-The following sections provide information to help you diagnose and remedy some problems encountered while using a TimesTen database:
+The following sections provide information to help you diagnose and remedy some of the problems encountered while using a TimesTen database:

-Note:If you are still having problems with your database after following the troubleshooting recommendations in this chapter, contact TimesTen technical support.
+Note:If you are still having problems with your database after following the troubleshooting recommendations in this chapter, please contact Technical support.

-This section describes what to check if you cannot start or stop the TimesTen main daemon.
+This section describes what to check if you are unable to start or stop the TimesTen main daemon.